-To provide a procedure for predicting a material's smoke growth rate index (SMOGRA{RC}), using data obtained by testing the material in accordance with AS ISO 9705.
+To provide a procedure for predicting a material's smoke growth rate index (SMOGRA ${RC}$), using data obtained by testing the material in accordance with AS ISO 9705.

-Clause 3 of Specification C1.10a specifies the maximum smoke growth rate index (SMOGRA ${RC}$), for wall and ceiling linings.
+Clause 4 of Specification C1.10 specifies the maximum smoke growth rate index (SMOGRA ${RC}$), for wall and ceiling linings.
 To determine a material's smoke growth rate index (SMOGRA ${RC}$), the material needs to be tested in accordance with AS ISO 9705.
 AS ISO 9705 contains the methodology for obtaining the data, but doesn't contain the procedure for converting the data into the material's smoke growth rate index (SMOGRA ${RC}$).
-Clause 3 of this specification contains this procedure.
+Clause 4 of Specification A2.4 contains this procedure.